aumouvantsillage/guillaume.baierouge.fr/src/2020-01-12-home-made-midi-keyboard.md

 Conclusion
 ==========

-With a background in electronics, the hardware part of this project was not very challenging, but it was fun to design and to make.
+For someone with a background in electronics, the hardware part of this project is not very challenging, but I found it fun to design and to make.
 It was my first attempt at designing a PCB using free software, and while the user interface of the KiCad suite is sometimes inconsistent, it proved to be reasonably easy and effective to use.